Isilin/Edencraft-Doc/internationalization.md

 # Internationalization

-The internationalization module provides some features to handle string resources, throw the right locale.
+The internationalization module provides some features to handle string resources, according to the right locale.

 ## Managing resources